react4j/react4j/README.md

 The project also aims to also develop guards that stop you from using the toolkit incorrectly with no performance cost in production builds.

+For more information about React4j, please see the [Website](http://realityforge.org/react4j/).

 # Credit

 * [Stock Software](http://www.stocksoftware.com.au/) for providing significant support in building and maintaining